mui/mui-x/packages/x-codemod/README.md

 #### `migrate-to-components-componentsProps`

-Replace customization props by their equivalent `components` adn `componentsProps` properties.
+Replace customization props by their equivalent `components` and `componentsProps` properties.

 ```diff
  <DatePicker